Hangry Children? What You Can Do to Help

 Don’t cave into requests for cookies or cheesy crackers.

-How do you manage the hangry child?
+How do you manage a hangry child?

 Want More Help with Feeding Your Child?